If Tomorrow Comes (novel): Plot

 Tracy is a successful bank manager in Philadelphia, engaged to a wealthy heir, whose child she is carrying.
 Then her mother commits suicide, after being scammed by the New Orleans Mafia and left in debt.
 Tracy gets a gun to frighten the scammer, Joe Romano, into admitting her mother's innocence, but he tries to rape her and is wounded in the struggle.
 Her attorney convinces her that she will get a much shorter sentence if she pleads guilty, but the judge sentences her to serve fifteen years in the Southern Louisiana Penitentiary for Women.
 She realises that the judge and the attorney are both working for Romano's boss, mafia Don Anthony Orsatti.
 As she goes to jail, her employer and her fiancé abandon her and the unborn child, which she miscarries under the horrendous abuse she suffers from her prison mates.

 Tracy now decides to avenge herself on all the men who have ruined her life.
 Granted an official pardon for saving the life of the warden's daughter, she uses her banking knowledge to frame Romano as an informant by planting an unexpectedly large sum of money in his account; the paranoid Orsatti has him murdered.
 Then she gets the boyfriend of one of her jail-mates to trick Orsatti into thinking that her former attorney has been fixing card games behind his back, resulting in his also being murdered.
 While the judge is vacationing in Russia, she sends him coded letters intercepted by the KGB that convince them that he is an undercover spy, and he is sentenced to fourteen years of hard labor in Siberia.
 She stalks her ex-fiancé and his new wife but decides that they look so bored and unhappy with each other that no further punishment is needed.

-With a criminal record, however, her career is over, and Tracy reinvents herself as a professional con-woman, thief, and mistress of disguise, stealing from those whom she believes deserve to be robbed.
+With a criminal record, however, her career is over, and Tracy reinvents herself as a professional con-woman, thief, and mistress of disguise, stealing from those who she believes deserve to be robbed.
 In the course of a colorful crime spree all over Europe with FBI, INTERPOL and the Federal Police stalking her, she falls in love with one of her co-conspirators, Jeff Stevens, and they plan to take their winnings and live a law-abiding life in Brazil.
 But on the plane, she finds herself sitting next to a wealthy criminal mastermind, Maximilian Pierpont, who shows a strong interest in her, and we are left wondering if she will try to steal from him too.